 UK DOCTORS WANT CHANGE

 Every day now two things are happening.
-I am being approached by UK GPs who are appalled at the suppression of treatment with vitamin C. Why?
+I am being approached by UK GPs who are appalled at the suppression of treatment with vitamin CWhat it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against….
+Why?
 One GP told from the North West told me “I can only surmise as to why the UK actually now appears to be the single worst country in the world to accept any nutritional aspects of medicine.
 I am a massive fan of the NHS but I think it creates some specific problems because it is so monolithic and essentially a monopoly for UK health care.
-Once upon a time when there was reasonable funding we were able to innovate - but now funding is so tight and workload so high we are running harder and harder to stay still.
-So there is no energy to innovate plus a culture that no longer allows free thought and free practice - hence pharmaceutical intervention has full control - to question this is seen as a betrayal of the beloved NHS.”
+Once upon a time when there was reasonable funding we were able to innovate – but now funding is so tight and workload so high we are running harder and harder to stay still.
+So there is no energy to innovate plus a culture that no longer allows free thought and free practice – hence pharmaceutical intervention has full control – to question this is seen as a betrayal of the beloved NHS.”

 WHAT TO DO IN ICU?

 Also, I am being approached by relatives of patients in ICU desperate for some leverage to get their loved ones given vitamin C. Once on a ventilator the only route is by infusion or injection.
 I spoke with Professor Paul Marik, who is Chief of Pulmonary and Critical Care Medicine at Eastern Virginia Medical School in the US.
 If I was critically ill he’d be my top choice because he has the best record of survival in sepsis patients who, like those with ‘acute respiratory disease syndrome’ (ARDS) brought on by the virus, suffer a potentially life threatening ‘cytokine storm’.